tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 If the user changed the heading to a paragraph or a different heading level then the text color of the bold text would, unexpectedly, change for the user.
 While this is entirely correct behavior according to the stylesheet it is entirely unexpected from the user's perspective.

 ## Enabling Inline Editing Mode

-Enabling inline editing mode is quite simple.
+Enabling inline editing mode is simple.
 Setting the "inline" configuration property to true is all that's needed in combination with a normal selector.
 An example of this is as follows:

 ```html
 <!DOCTYPE html>